-The minute you get engaged, everyone will be asking for your wedding date .
-But in reality, you won't be able to set an exact date until other major decisions -- like choosing (and booking) your venue -- are made.
-So first, focus on determining a range of dates that will work for you.
-A typical engagement lasts anywhere from six months to a year and a half or more, but also think about what season you'd prefer, any major holidays or family events you'd like to avoid conflicting with, and how long you predict you'll need to plan.
+The minute you get engaged, everyone will be asking for your wedding date.
+But in reality, you won't be able to set an exact date until other major decisions—like choosing (and booking) your venue—are made.
+So first, focus on determining a range of dates that'll work for you.
+The average engagement lasts 14 months, but also think about what season you'd prefer, any major holidays or family events you'd like to avoid conflicting with, and how long you predict you'll need to plan.

 > See the wedding dates you should avoid.